Huegoxaga/notes/os/macos.md

 - It is the package management tool for macOS.
   - It provides many up-to-date GNU software that can replace the default Unix BSD software.
-- Homebrew require `Xcode Command Line Tools`.
+- Homebrew requires `Xcode Command Line Tools`
+- Go to [Homebrew Site](https://brew.sh) and search for the package name for installation
 - Install homebrew by running `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`.
 - Uninstall homebrew by running `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/uninstall.sh)"`.
   - This will remove all the packages installed by homebrew as well.